 Wastewater from dairies contains mainly organic and biodegradable materials that can disrupt aquatic and terrestrial ecosystems 4.
 Sediment in dairy effluent can change the color, clarity, temperature of water ways, reduce light penetration and can clog up fish gills.
 The organic material responsible for excessive growth of bacterial and fungal slimes and the inorganic nutrients can increase algal blooms result into eutrophication.
-Effluent may contaminant groundwater and penetrates the surface soil layer, deterioration in soil structure and weed growth 5.
-So a cost- Samples from the inlet of the reactor and efeffective and efficient effluent treatment fluent from the final clarifier were simultanetechnology has to be developed.
-The main ously collected to carry out COD tests.
-Samobjective of this study was the determination ples from the reactor were collected to find of kinetic parameters Y, K{d_r} , k and K_s and the out MLSS, dissolved oxygen (DO), pH and temtreatment efficiency evaluation of dairy efflu- perature.
-Mean values of S_0 , S and X at varient treatment plant with and laboratory de- ous θ_c were used to find out kinetic coeffisigned batch aeration treatment process.
+Effluent may contaminant groundwater and penetrates the surface soil layer, deterioration in soil structure and weed growth .
+So a cost- Samples from the inlet of the reactor and efof kinetic parameters Y, $K_d$ , k and $K_s$ and the out MLSS, dissolved oxygen (DO), pH and temtreatment efficiency evaluation of dairy efflu- perature.
+Mean values of S0, S and X at varisigned batch aeration treatment process.